Skip to main content

 Proposed changes to the kava food standard

-The Ministry for Primary Industries (MPI) is inviting feedback on proposed changes to New Zealand’s kava food standard.
+The Ministry for Primary Industries (MPI) invited feedback on proposed changes to New Zealand's kava food standard.

-• clarifying the existing rule that processing aids and additives are not allowed in the preparation of kava.
+• clarifying the existing rule that processing aids and additives are not allowed in the preparation of kava for sale.

 Kava sourced from noble varieties has a history of safe use in New Zealand.

-Making the standard clearer about the prohibition of processing aids and food additives will make the rules easier to follow.
-This will help maintain the safety of kava use.
+Making the standard clearer about the prohibition of processing aids and food additives would make the rules easier to follow.
+This would help maintain the safety of kava use.

-These changes align with the joint Food and Agriculture Organization and World Health Organisation Codex Alimentarius Commission 'Regional Standard for Kava Products for use as a Beverage When Mixed with Water' (CXS 336R-2020 ).
+These changes aligned with the joint Food and Agriculture Organization and World Health Organization Codex Alimentarius Commission 'Regional Standard for Kava Products for use as a Beverage When Mixed with Water' (CXS 336R-2020 ).

-Full details about the changes are in the discussion document.
+Full details about the changes were in the discussion document.

 Discussion document